JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

 However, if you don't want to immediately initialize a property, you can:

 * Make the property `final`.
-* Use a private backing property whose initialization can be deferred.
+* Use a private backing property that allows for deferred initialization.

 ### Deprecated synthetics setter on a projected receiver